sysung/w266-final-project/README.md

 `conda env create --prefix ./envs -f environment.yml`

+Once the environment has been created, you can activate it using the following command

 `conda activate ./envs`

 To shorten the long prefix in the shell, use the following command.
 You'll need to deactivate and reactivate for the change to take effect

 `conda config --set env_prompt '({name})'`

-If you have a library to add, you can use the following command to add it into the environment.yml
+If you have a library to add, you can use the following command to add it into the environment.yml so that the libraries are shared

 `conda env export -f environment.yml`